ShreyTandel09/LittleLemonAPI/README.md

 # LittleLemonAPI

-This is the API as mention in the course of the back-end developmenmt course offered my META in coursera.
+This is the API as mentioned in the back-end development course offered by META in Coursera.

+It contains all the API and JSON collection of Insomnia.
+I have also implemented some extra code for better understanding.

+Hope you like it!